snphillips/art-thief/README.md

 Open a browser to http://localhost:8888/

 You should see a mostly white scren with the phrase: _Hello world, let's steal some art._

+_(TODO insert instructions about how to swictch between development and production)_

 Now check to see if you can hit the Cooper Hewitt Museum's API by pasting the following into your browser: http://localhost:8888/searchbytag/memphis